ghb24/NECI_STABLE/docs/neci/input/logging.rst

     files will be labelled with incrementing values - TwoRDM_a***.1 is the first, and then next TwoRDM_a***.2 etc.
     This option currently only works for the 2-RDMs.

-**INITIATORRDM**
-    This option ensures that only determinants that are (on average) initiators may contribute to the RDM - otherwise their contributions are not included.
-This change improves the diagonal elements (due to their inherent systematic bias) but makes the off-diagonal elements a lot worse.
-Not recommended.
-INITIATORRDMDIAG is a better choice.
-Designed to be in conjunction with CalcRDMOnFly.

-**INITIATORRDMDIAG**
-    This option ensures that only determinants that are (on average) initiators may contribute to the diagonal elements of the RDM.
-The calculation of off-diagonal elements is unaffected.
-This should result in a much better quality RDM for a given N_w as we remove the bulk of the systematic error previously in the diagonal elements that comes about from determinant population averages being reset when a determinant becomes unoccupied.
-If running with integers, this is probably the best RDM option to use.
-Use in conjunction with CalcRDMOnFly

 **THRESHOCCONLYRDMDIAG** [ThreshOccRDM]
-    This is a broader version of INITIATORRDMDIAG.
+    This implements the diagonal cutoff, useful for reducing the effects of bias in the single-run RDM method.
     Here, contributions to RDM diagonal elements are only included if the average population of a determinant exceeds a real value ThreshOccRDM.
 Typically, the most appropriate value here to achieve rapid convergence of the E_RDM will be between 1.0 and 3.0, depending on the system and the size of the real space.
 For example, if allowing real coefficients up to quadruple excitations (REALCOEFFBYEXCITLEVEL 4), ThreshOccRDM=1.3 seems appropriate (NB: only minimal testing conducted so far).
 E_RDM will always converge eventually, in the high N_w limit, so the choice of this value is not too crucial.

+**NONEWRDMCONTRIB**
+    To be used with READRDMs.
+This option makes sure that we don't add in any new contributions to the RDM if filling stochastically This is useful if we want to read in an RDM from another calculation and then just print out the analysis, without adding in any more information.